DILCISBoard/E-ARK-DIP/specification/index.md

 | metsDocumentID/ @ID|0..1|The ID of the metsDocumentID element.|No change|
 | metsDocumentID/ @TYPE|0..1|The type of the identifier assigned to the element.|No change|

-**Table 6 - Differences between the AIP METS and the DIP METS on node level: dmdsec** **Node level: dmdSec**
+**Node level: dmdSec**

 | Element/ Attribute|Cardi&shy;nality|Description and usage|Change for DIP|